Alabama true freshman Jalen Hurts is double trouble for Washington Huskies

 Hurts has not been stopped this season with the dual-threat quarterback rushing for 841 yards and 12 touchdowns in addition to throwing for 2,592 yards and 22 touchdowns.

-ATLANTA — When it comes to Alabama true freshman quarterback Jalen Hurts, there isn’t any secret to the Huskies’ game plan.
+ATLANTA — When it comes to Alabama true-freshman quarterback Jalen Hurts, there isn’t any secret to the Huskies’ game plan.
 And if there was, Budda Baker spelled out Washington’s defensive intentions going into Saturday’s national semifinal game at the Georgia Dome.

 “I feel like the D-line is going to have a great opportunity to keep (Hurts) in the pocket, and when he does cross the line of scrimmage we’ve got to hit him,” said Baker, Washington’s star safety.
 “He’s been hit before, but he’s never backed down.
 You see him running over guys, stiff-arming guys.
 So for that, we’ve just got to keep hitting him and hitting him and hitting him and hitting him and hitting him all game.”